 Member of Distinction Award

-Awarded to two ADAA members annually.
-This award recognizes: a mid-career or senior clinician as well as a researcher.
+The Member of Distinction Award recognizes: a mid-career or senior clinician as well as a researcher.
 Both award winners have a track record of supporting, advancing and enhancing ADAA's mission growth through significant service and commitment to the organization and its membership.

 The recipients will recognized and photographed at the Opening Session of the annual conference and will be presented with a plaque.

 - ADAA member for 10 years or more

 - Record of dedicated service through participation in the organization's committees, task forces or boards, mentoring, special initiatives, or involvement in the annual conference.

 Congratulations to ADAA's 2018 Jerilyn Ross Clinician Advocate Awardee, Simon Rego, PsyD, ABPP, ACT

 To honor the memory and lifework of Jerilyn Ross, cofounder of the Anxiety Disorders Association of America and president from 1985 to 2010.
 This award acknowledges an ADAA member professional who exemplifies excellence and outstanding advocacy for patient education and care, training, and research.

 - ADAA member